 For around 20 years I spent my life reading comics.
-In comic cafe, comic rental space, my friends, my own, until one day I stopped when the price of comic hits IDR 12,000.- then I should decide between reducing the portion of my me-time activities or buying comics.
-I said goodbye to comics and in the same time also proud of my old collection of horror comics, Doraemon, and Pengantin Demos (Demos’s Bride).
+In the comic cafe, comic rental space, my friends, my own, until one day I stopped when the price of comic hits IDR 12,000.- then I should decide between reducing the portion of my me-time activities or buying comics.
+I said goodbye to comics and at the same time also proud of my old collection of horror comics, Doraemon, and Pengantin Demos (Demos’s Bride).

 OK ENOUGH ABOUT COMICS.
 Let’s move on.

-Days goes by.
+Days go by.
 Weeks, months, years, the dream of visiting Japan keep floating in my mind.
-It secretly emerge, then it hides again.
+It secretly emerges, then it hides again.
 On, and off.
 And so on, and so on; until one sunny day in June 2016 (hmm yes, 20 years goes by) I sat on my desk in my office pressing ctrl+T and opened Garuda Indonesia site and book a return flight to Tokyo.

 There.
 I did that.
-Was trying to give myself a present in my 30th birthday.
+Was trying to give me a present for my 30th birthday.
 “I could use this moment to celebrate my 3!”, so I thought.
 I used to be afraid to travel alone.
 Thoughts came up in my mind like: You’ll leave your job for a week?
 Your family?
 Who’d wash the clothes at home?
 Who’d do your job when you leave?
 Will you survive?
 You’ve never been alone in travelling, should you join a tour or something?
 What goes first: a chicken or an egg?
-What if the airplane enter a black hole and you disappear and turned into a slave in another planet?
+What if the airplane enter a black hole and you disappear and turned into a slave on another planet?
 Can you breathe there? – and any other nonsense thoughts.